WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 }
 ```

-**Why :** To be consistent with the Microsoft's .NET Framework and consistent with prior rule of no type indicators in indentifiers.
+**Why :** To be consistent with the Microsoft's .NET Framework and consistent with prior rule of no type indicators in identifiers.
 <br/>

 ### ***Layout Conventions***